UEABIO/data-sci-v1/docs/09-writing-functions.md

 ## Iteration

 We’ve seen how to write a function and how they can be used to create concise re-usable operations that can be applied multiple times in a script without having to copy and paste, but where functions really come into their own is when combined with iteration.
 Iteration is the process of running the same operation on a group of objects, further minimising code replication.

+Here we will introduce two approaches to iterative operations - using for loops and using the package `purrr`.

+1. for loops iterate code across a series of inputs, but are less common in R than in other programming languages.
+Nevertheless, we introduce them here as a learning tool and reference

+2. The `purrr` package is the tidyverse approach to iterative operations - it works by “mapping” a function across many inputs (values, columns, datasets, etc.)

 ### For Loops